South Dakota COVID-19 case could impact Cherry County

-North Central District Health Department (NCDHD) was made aware of a positive COVID-19 case in Todd County, South Dakota, because of the the close proximity of Todd County to Cherry County in North Central Nebraska.
+The North Central District Health Department was made aware of a positive COVID-19 case in Todd County, South Dakota, because of its close proximity to Cherry County in North Central Nebraska.

-The adult and entire family are in quarantine and isolated at home in Todd County, NCDHD officials said.
+The adult and entire family are in quarantine and isolated at home in Todd County, health department officials said.

 The low-risk exposures occurred at Henderson’s IGA and Scotty’s Ranchland Foods in Valentine on March 20.